Nedum Onuoha: Queens Park Rangers

-On 26 January 2012, Onuoha agreed to a four and a half-year deal with Premier League side Queens Park Rangers, reuniting him with his former manager Mark Hughes.
+On 26 January 2012, Onuoha agreed to a four-and-a-half-year deal with Premier League side Queens Park Rangers, reuniting him with his former manager Mark Hughes.

-Onuoha made his Queens Park Rangers debut, starting the whole game, in a 2–2 draw against Aston Villa on 2 February 2012.
-Since joining the club, he quickly became a first team regular for the rest of the season, playing in either the right–back and centre–back position.
-However, Queens Park Rangers found themselves in the relegation zone and he had to help in the fight to retain their Premier League status for next season.
-Amid the relegation, Onuoha set up a goal for Djibril Cissé to score a late consolation, as Queens Park Rangers lost 6–1 to local rivals, Chelsea on 29 April 2012.
-Ahead of the final day of the season, with QPR requiring at least a draw in their match away at his former club, Manchester City or for Bolton Wanderers to not win in order to guarantee Premier League safety on 13 May 2012, Onuoha spoke out about the match that he would want to see his former club, Manchester City win the Premier League and Queens Park Rangers stay up in the Premier League.
+Onuoha made his Queens Park Rangers debut, playing the whole game, in a 2–2 draw against Aston Villa on 2 February 2012.
+He quickly became a first team regular for the rest of the season, playing in either the right–back or centre–back position.
+However, Queens Park Rangers found themselves in the relegation zone and he had to help in the fight to retain their Premier League status for the next season.
+Amid the relegation battle, Onuoha set up a goal for Djibril Cissé to score a late consolation, as Queens Park Rangers lost 6–1 to local rivals, Chelsea on 29 April 2012.
+Ahead of the final day of the season, with QPR requiring at least a draw in their match away at his former club, Manchester City or for Bolton Wanderers not to win in order to guarantee Premier League safety on 13 May 2012, Onuoha said about the match that he would want to see his former club, Manchester City win the Premier League and Queens Park Rangers stay up in the Premier League.
 In the last game of the season, he played the whole game, as Manchester City beat Queens Park Rangers 3–2, but Bolton's failure to beat Stoke City meant that QPR survived in the Premier League, which Onuoha successfully predicted.
-At the end of the 2011–12 season, Onuoha went on to make fourteen appearances for the side.
+During the 2011–12 season Onuoha had made fourteen appearances for the side.

 At the start of the 2012–13 season, Onuoha retained his first team place, playing in either the right–back or centre–back position.
 Over the course of the season, he found himself out of the first team, due to being given compassionate leave following his mother's cancer, as well as his own injury.
 Onuoha didn't make his return to the first team until 15 December 2012 against local rivals Fulham.
-He helped QPR beat them 2–1 win, earning their first league win of the season.
+He helped QPR beat them 2–1, earning their first league win of the season.
 He then helped the side earn four clean sheets throughout January against Chelsea, Tottenham Hotspur, West Bromwich Albion and Manchester City.
-However, Queens Park Rangers were eventually relegated to the Championship following a 0–0 draw against Reading on 28 April, 2013.
+However, Queens Park Rangers were eventually relegated to the Championship following a 0–0 draw against Reading on 28 April 2013.
 At the end of the 2012–13 season, after 26 appearances in all competitions, Onuoha said he would fight for his first team place under the management of Harry Redknapp.
 He also reflected about the 2012–13 season in an interview with The Daily Telegraph.